ToyotaCRDL/mahos/misc/paper/paper.md

 We acknowledge Prof. Mutsuko Hatano and Prof. Takayuki Iwasaki for their support in developing the predecessor project at Tokyo Institute of Technology.
 We are also grateful to Wataru Naruki, Kosuke Mizuno, and Ryota Kitagawa for contributing to and maintaining it.
-We thank Katsuhiro Kutsuki and Taishi Kimura for the opportunity and support to start up this project.
+We thank Katsuhiro Kutsuki and Taishi Kimura for the opportunity and support to start this project.

 # References